Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 It is because by the time you meet other members of the same language group and exchange words.

-Well, people around you will think you’re communicating in some coded or mystic language.
+People around you will think you communicate in some coded or mystic language.

 Yeah, it certainly sounds a bit overwhelming and discouraging.
 You’ll always have valid concerns on how to tackle this new language that is less commonly spoken.